 non-blocking algorithms, or

-asynchronous communication,

 can help reduce this overhead.

 11.2.4 Extra Computation

 Sometimes, the most efficient sequential algorithm for a problem does not naturally lend itself to parallelization with a high degree of concurrency. ( mean that the nature of the problem or the algorithm makes it challenging to split the work into many smaller tasks that can be executed simultaneously. )